cbolz/rhte-fy19/cloudforms-and-ansible-better-together/lab/index.md

 1. Select the following options:

-    These are the credantials stored in CloudForms earlier, to log into the target machine:
+    These are the credentials stored in CloudForms earlier, to log into the target machine:

     ***Machine Credentials:*** Virtual Machine Credentials